dsnet/tri-approx/README.md

 ```

 Since the target platform was an FPGA, the operations involved with Taylor
-series approximation allow for the implementation to be easily pipelined.
+series approximation allow for the designs to be easily pipelined.
 It was assumed that the hardware multipliers held the highest latency and would
 take a single cycle to execute, while all addition and subtraction operations
 together could complete in a single cycle.

 ![pipeline-sine](http://code.digital-static.net/tri-approx/raw/tip/doc/pipeline-sine_lite.png)

-Pipelined implementation of sine.
-Sine requires more registers to hold state
+Pipelined designs of sine.
+Sine requires more registers to hold state between
-between stages and thus uses more hardware resources than cosine.
-Furthermore,
+stages and thus uses more hardware resources than cosine.
-analysis later will show that sine is also less accurate.
+Furthermore, analysis later will show that sine is also less accurate.

 ![pipeline-cosine](http://code.digital-static.net/tri-approx/raw/tip/doc/pipeline-cosine_lite.png)

-Pipelined implementation of cosine.
+Pipelined designs of cosine.
 Note that the stage to compute *x⁸* could be
 reduced since it could be computed in parallel with *x⁶* by squaring *x⁴*.
 This extra stage was kept so that the pipeline lengths would be identical for
 sine and cosine computations.

-In both FPGA implementations, the pipeline length is 6 stages.
-The shaded green
+In both FPGA designs, the pipeline length is 6 stages.
+The shaded green regions
-regions represent logic needed to do reflections and corrections, while the
+represent logic needed to do reflections and corrections, while the shaded blue
-shaded blue regions represent the logic actually needed to do the Taylor series
+regions represent the logic actually needed to do the Taylor series expansions.
-expansions.
-Also, all the constants shown are not upscaled according to their
+Also, all the constants shown are not upscaled according to their fixed-point
-fixed-point counterpoints.
+counterpoints.
 In general, the bit-widths of the data lines is 18b.
 However, the wiring to shift the bits is not shown.

 The *HIGH0* and *HIGH1* operators at the start of the pipelines extract the